drunkleen/leenfetch/leenfetch.1.md

 - `-i`, `--init`
   Create default configuration files in the user config directory if they do not exist.
 - `-r`, `--reinit`
-  Delete existing configuration files and regenerate them with default values.
+  Delete the configuration file and regenerate it with default values.
 - `--ascii_distro <DISTRO>`
   Override the ASCII art distribution for this run (e.g., "arch", "ubuntu", "debian").
 - `--ascii_colors <COLORS>`